 - Transparency and Financial information can be viewed on the council's website.

-For full transparency, all meeting minutes are available at www.windleshampc.gov.uk.
+For full transparency, all meeting minutes are available at www.windleshampc.gov.uk on the Council Meetings page.